-Mange is a skin condition that can really play havoc with a horse's health.
-There are different types of mange, and the horse can be affected in different areas of the body.
-It isn’t unusual that draft horses with leg mange can suffer real pain and lameness.
-Mange elsewhere on the body can be painful and inflamed.
-While you may be tempted to try home remedies for mange, it's best to work with a veterinarian for the most effective treatment.
+Mange is a skin condition that can play havoc with a horse's health.
+There are many different types of mange; just a few of the more common varieties include ear mange, leg mange, sarcoptic mange, and scabies.
+Horses with leg mange can suffer significant pain and lameness, while mange elsewhere on the body can be painful and inflamed.
+You may be tempted to try home remedies for mange, but it's best to work with a veterinarian for the most effective treatment.

-A veterinarian can take a skin scraping and easily determine if mites are the problem.
-If you have a microscope, even a low power one may be enough to view the mites.
-The horse will be treated with a aracacide wash and an internal parasite control like Ivermectin may be recommended.
+Once mites are identified, the horse will be treated with an aracacide wash and an internal parasite control like Ivermectin may be recommended.
 The treatment may have to be repeated, and you will have to be vigilant about watching all the herd members because the mites may take up to five weeks to incubate.

-Since the mites may persist for a short time on the horse's brushes, tack and stable, all must be washed down to prevent further spread.
+Since the mites may persist for a short time on the horse's brushes, tack, and stable, all must be washed down to prevent further spread.
 It's important to wear gloves during the treatment time and take care not to pass the mites on to other people or animals.
-While there are some who have successfully treated mange mites with natural remedies like neem oil, this may not be something you can take a 'wait and see if this works' attitude with, and it is best to work with your vet to make sure the mites are completely cleared up.
+While there are some who have successfully treated mange mites with natural remedies like neem oil, it is best to work with your vet to make sure the mites are completely cleared up.
 In some places, mange may be a reportable disease.

-Keeping your horse in good health is they key to avoiding many problems.
+Keeping your horse in good health is the key to avoiding many problems.
 It is a good idea for each horse to have its own tack and brushes.
 Any new horses brought into a stable should be carefully examined and kept separate if there is any health concern.
 If you suspect mange or any other skin problem, clean all tack and brushes with the appropriate spray or wash and practice good hygiene—gloves and hand washing—to prevent spread.